-We are developing our one-year, full-time MSc in Psychology and Education course at the University of Sheffield for a September 2018 start.
+We are delighted to announce that our one-year, full-time MSc in Psychology and Education course at the University of Sheffield has now received accreditation from The British Psychological Society.
+The course will commence September 2018.

-Current applicants will be contacted regarding options available to them.
+We will be providing detailed module information on our website soon.
 In the meantime, if you would like to receive updates please register your interest using the form at the bottom of this page.

 On completion of the MSc in Psychology and Education you will be able to: